From Venture Capital to Investment Banking: The Best Pathway into Finance?

 Q: I see.
 What did they ask about in interviews?

 A: The process for the VC role was very informal.
-Venture capital firms mostly care about your passion and curiosity for technology; they don’t give you modeling tests or formal case studies, at least not for internship roles.
+Venture capital firms mostly care about your passion and curiosity for technology; they don’t give you modeling tests or formal case studies, at least not for internship roles, so advanced technical knowledge is not required if you want to know how to get into venture capital.

 They asked about my background in tech, why I wanted the job, and which companies and industries I would invest in.